hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/networkpolicies/)
     feature.
 Structure is documented below.

-* `node_config` -  (Optional) Parameters used in creating the cluster's nodes.
+* `node_config` -  (Optional) Parameters used in creating the default node pool.
+    Generally, this field should not be used at the same time as a `google_container_node_pool` or a `node_pool` block; this configuration manages the default node pool, which isn't recommended to be used with Terraform.
 Structure is documented below.

 * `node_pool` - (Optional) List of node pools associated with this cluster.
     See [google_container_node_pool](container_node_pool.html) for schema.